roskamsh/BetaVAEMultImpute/README.md

-# BetaVAEImputation
+# BetaVAEMultImpute

 As missing values are frequently present in genomic data, practical methods to handle missing data are necessary for downstream analyses that require complete datasets.
-In this work, we describe the use of a deep learning framework based on the variational autoencoder (VAE) to impute missing values in transcriptome and methylome data analysis.
+In this work, we describe the use of a deep learning framework based on the variational autoencoder (VAE) to impute missing values using multiple imputation in transcriptomic data.

-The scripts contained in this repository can be used to carry out the analysis in “Genomic data imputation with variational autoencoders”.
-The data used in the manuscript is publicly accessible.
 Gene expression data is version 2 of the adjusted pan-cancer gene expression data obtained from Synapse: https://www.synapse.org/#!Synapse:syn4976369.2.
-DNA methylation data is the WGBS data for BLUEPRINT methylomes (2016 release) obtained from rnbeads.org: https://www.rnbeads.org/methylomes.html.
 Examples of preprocessing the raw data and creating missing value simulations can be found in ./preprocess.

 **Build your environments**